Sathwik656/Intelle-X---RAG-Chatbot/README.md

 <div align="center">

-**Built with ❤️ using Google Gemini, Qdrant, Inngest, and React**
+**Built with love using Google Gemini, Qdrant, Inngest, and React**

-*If this project helped you, consider giving it a ⭐ on GitHub!*
+*If this project helped you, consider giving it a star on GitHub!*

 </div>